 If you decide you can’t co-own the business with your ex, you need to either sell to a third party or complete a buyout.
 For either of these, you’ll need to determine the value of the business and how much each spouse owns.

 A business valuation will consist of a full assessment of the combined revenue, assets, and other factors of value.

 Community Property versus Separate Property

-In Texas, a business started during the marriage with joint funds is “community property” – which means each spouse owns part of the business.
-A business created before marriage by one spouse, or started with funds earned before the marriage or by gift or inheritance, might be part separate and part community or, all separate.
+In Texas, a business that started during the marriage is “community property”.
+For a business created before marriage, or started with funds earned before the marriage or by gift or inheritance, a portion can potentially be treated as a separate property (owned by one spouse).

 If you would like to discuss your family law matter and the implications it has on your business, contact our office at (512) 338-9800.